USS Hamner (DD-718)

 Jun 1977 - May 1979

-In 1977 I decided to return to the Navy under the NavVet program, however, because I had been separated from the service for quite some time and because I advanced to PO3 (E-4) and PO2 (E-5) as a reservist, I was reduced in grade to STGSN (E-3).
+In 1977 I was living in Bellingham, WA and decided to return to the Navy under the NavVet program, however, because I had been separated from the service for quite some time and because I advanced to STG3 (E-4) and STG2 (E-5) as a reservist, I was reduced in grade to STGSN (E-3).
 I thought that I would have no problem regaining my rank and accepted the reduction.
-I was not aware of the new "push button" programs that automatically advanced people out of school and that made it all but impossible to make rate from the fleet.

 I was assigned to the USS Hamner, a reserve ship home ported at the Reserve Center, Portland OR